GitHub Sync

 Step 2: Configure Your Repository

-Create new repository (recommended): Enter a name, choose a branch, and Dot will create a private repo with all your existing context.
+Create new repository: Enter a name, choose a branch, and Dot will create a private repo with all your existing context.
+This option requires the GitHub App to be installed with "All repositories" access.

 Step 3: Enable Auto-Sync